neo0oen619/NeoTunnelSSH/README.md

 Choose or create a Windows user

-Set/confirm the password (type none twice for password‑less)
+Set/confirm the password (type none twice to stay with the same passwrod for windows )

 Enter the host’s Tailscale IP (100.x.x.x) or tailnet DNS name